 The obvious difficulty in applying these factors is the human element which must be depended upon to estimate the maximum load which will be supported by the cabling system.
 As far as is known, no sure formula has been determined for estimating this load.
-Attempts have been made to use formulae based upon dead weight of limbs, wind stress on tree crowns, distance of support from crotch, diameters of limbs, etc., but none of these will apply generally due to the vagaries of growth.
-A recent examination of several hundred galvanized cable systems which had been installed during the last three years by thoroughly experienced men led to the conclusion that a 1/4-inch cable or its equivalent is a safe size for limbs up to six inches in diameter at the point of attachment, and a 5/16-inch cable or its equivalent is satisfactory for limbs up to ten inches in diameter at the point of attachment.
-In most cases the point of attachment was about two thirds the distance from the crotch to the end of the limbs.
+Attempts have been made to use formulas based upon dead weight of limbs, wind stress on tree crowns, distance of support from crotch, diameters of limbs, etc., but none of these will apply generally, owing to the vagaries of growth.
+An examination of several hundred galvanized cable systems which had been installed by thoroughly experienced men led to the conclusion that a 1/4-inch cable or its equivalent is a safe size for limbs up to 6 inches in diameter at the point of attachment, and a 5/16-inch cable or its equivalent is satisfactory for limbs up to 10 inches in diameter at the point of attachment.
+In most cases the point of attachment was about two-thirds the distance from the crotch to the end of the limbs.

-A decision having been reached concerning the tensile load to be provided for, consultation with the chart on page 7 will give the proper combination of meterials for maximum efficiency.
+A decision having been reached concerning the tensile load to be provided for, reference to table 1 will give the proper combination of materials for maximum efficiency.

-The most efficient working party for an extensive cabling operation is usually a three-man crew with one man on the ground for splicing and the other two in the tree, one man working at each end of the cable locations.
+The most efficient working party for an extensive cabling operation is usually a 3-man crew with one man on the ground for splicing and the other two in the tree, one man working at each end of the cable locations.